wp-plugins/nextgen-facebook/readme.txt

 **Images and Videos**

-NGFB detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including their preview images).
+NGFB detects and uses all images - associated or included in your Post or Page content - including WordPress image galleries.
 WordPress Media Library images (and NextGEN Gallery in the Pro version) are resized according to their intended audience (Facebook, Twitter, Pinterest, etc).
+The Pro version also detects embedded videos from Slideshare, Vimeo, Wistia, and Youtube (including their preview images).

 NGFB (Pro version) also includes support for [JetPack Photon](http://jetpack.me/support/photon/) and [NextGEN Gallery v1 and v2](https://wordpress.org/plugins/nextgen-gallery/) albums, galleries and images (shortcodes, image tags, album / gallery preview images, etc.).